 At contentgroup, we save each document with the filename date-first (that is, [year][month][day][filename]).
 This ensures version control between multiple collaborators, as well as being a great way to track the development of projects and having an organised and uniformed filing system.

 If your VPN is being problematic, SharePoint – a team sharing and collaboration software tool provided by Office 365, commonly used in the APS – is a good option whilst working remotely.
 However, you will need to ensure that you’re using it correctly, to ensure document version control .
 Ask your IT department for guidance.

-Over the past few weeks, the world has become Zoom obsessed.
+Over the past year or so, the world has become Zoom obsessed.
 Zoom is a simple and free videoconferencing platform that allows you to connect remotely with team members, clients and partners.
 This platform has a host of useful functions, such recording meetings and sharing screens.
 You can even mute your microphone so no one else can hear your dog barking or use only audio instead of video to mitigate connectivity issues or bad hair days.

 A Zoom meeting is joined via a shared link and can host up to 100 people.
 The platform also has an online-support team to assist you with any technological troubles.

 At contentgroup we use Zoom to hold our daily morning team ‘Huddle’, and to host project team meetings, virtual ‘lunch dates’, and catch-ups with clients.
 This capacity to have virtual face-to-face meetings has been incredibly valuable during this uneasy time.